10 Great Cars That Had the 5-Cylinder Engine

 Back to the task at hand.
 Today, when most straight-fives are already phased out, we reflect on 10 great cars which used to have them.
 Whether diesel or petrol, it doesn’t really matter.
 What matters is the odd number of cylinders which many car enthusiasts will sorely miss.

-Mercedes-Benz W123 chassis was the first to fully incorporate 5-cylinder engine in its lineup, although first version of the OM617 5-cylinder (the 910) first debuted on 115W chassis in 1974.
+The Mercedes-Benz W123 chassis was the first to fully incorporate 5-cylinder engine in its lineup, although first version of the OM617 5-cylinder (the 910) first debuted on 115W chassis in 1974.
 OM617.912 made its debut with already mentioned Mercedes-Benz 123 in 1976, and it stayed there until the end overseas, and until 1981 in the US.
 It was a 3.0L diesel engine capable of making 79 hp in 300D, 300CD and 300TD models (87 hp from 1979), or 123 hp in all three turbo iterations.
 Mercedes-Benz 123 was one of the most reliable cars available at the time, and it was one of the most popular choices as a result.
 It’s one of the reasons why Mercedes-Benz had finally managed to gain the US buyers’ confidence.
 Irony never ends, does it?
 For the diesel to make a boom in the states, I mean.

-Audi Quattro is still considered one of the most inspiring cars German manufacturer has made.
+The Audi Quattro is still considered one of the most inspiring cars German manufacturer has made.
 Not only that rally car had the mandatory all-wheel drive, but it also had a host of 5-cylinder engines at its disposal.
 First it was the 2.1L turbocharged mill with 197 horsepower and 210 lb-ft of torque.
 Then in 1987, Quattro received 2.2L turbo in-line five with the same amount of power.
 Finally, between ’89 and ’91, it was powered by 2.2L turbo five with 217 horses.
 Throughout its 11-year long run, Quattro was only offered with the five-speed manual.
 Just the way it should have been.
 During its WRC career, it was driven by the likes of Stig Blomqvist, Hannu Mikkola, Michèle Mouton, and Walter Röhrl.

-Third generation Honda/Acura Vigor made quite a jump over its predecessor in terms of available power.
+The third generation Honda/Acura Vigor made quite a jump over its predecessor in terms of available power.
 Its 2.0L and 2.5L G-series straight-five engines were able to put up 158 hp and 188 hp respectively.
 They were mounted longitudinally although Vigor was the front-wheel drive car.
 Of course, US market only received the stronger option between ’92 and ’94.
 Smaller of the straight-fives was only available in Japan, but that was to be expected since Japanese models were built on a more compact platform.
 Many people don’t remember Vigor anymore, but it was the upscale version of the Accord back in the day.

 Alfa Romeo 159

-Alfa Romeo 159 is one of the freshest models on this list, being replaced by Giulia in 2011.
+The Alfa Romeo 159 is one of the freshest models on this list, being replaced by Giulia in 2011.
 Upscale mid-size car was available as saloon or estate, and it came with a host of engines including 4-cylinders, V6s, and of course straight-fives.
 In fact, it only had one straight-five, but that’s enough for us.
-Alfa Romeo 159 was moved around by Fiat’s 2.4L Multijet common rail turbo diesel engine delivering 197 horsepower between 2005 and 2010, and 207 ponies between 2007 and 2010.
+Alfa Romeo 159 was moved around by Fiat‘s 2.4L Multijet common rail turbo diesel engine delivering 197 horsepower between 2005 and 2010, and 207 ponies between 2007 and 2010.
 It also generated 300 feet-pound of torque in both versions of the engine.
 It wasn’t the best car around, nor was it the fastest one, but it did collect more than a few rewards for its impeccable styling.
 A thing Italians do best.

 Volvo 850 R